 - Maps showing proximity to high-traffic areas, access limitations, etc.

 When gathering evidence and formulating arguments, it is important to keep in mind that, by law, the Assessor is presumed to be correct.
 The burden of proof is on you to show that the Assessor’s determination is incorrect.
 Convincing evidence is the key.

 Sales of the subject property and/or comparable properties are the foundation of our State’s market value standard.
 Accordingly, comparable sales typically provide the best indicators of market value (RCW 84.40.030).
 This is particularly true for residential properties.
 The best comparables are sales located in your neighborhood, with similar land and improvement features, which sold closest to the valuation date at issue.
 Assistance in finding comparable sales is available on the Assessor’s website and their Office, 509-754-2011, ext.
 2683.
 Realtors and title companies may also be resources for comparable sales.

 Comparable properties do not have to exactly match your property.
 Look for sales that are most similar, note their differences, and identify superior and inferior property features.
 This comparison process should enable you to determine whether your property would sell for more than or less than the price paid for each selected sale, leading you to a market value estimate.

 According to State law, the Assessor must base assessed valuations as of January 1st of each assessment year.
-For example, if you are appealing a 2018 assessment year valuation, for taxes payable in 2019, the valuation date at issue is January 1, 2018.
-From a market timing standpoint, the Board gives comparable sales occurring closest to this date most weight.
+For example, if you are appealing a 2022 assessment year valuation, for taxes payable in 2023, the valuation date at issue is January 1, 2022.
+From a market timing standpoint, the Board gives comparable sales occurring closest to this date the most weight.